-Site Map
+H. Site Map

-The site map must be provided with each application for a ground mounted system which shows property boundaries, any structures on the property, and the location of the solar array(s).
+The site map must be provided with each application for all systems, showing property boundaries (if ground-mount), any structures on the property or rooftop, and the location of the solar array(s).

-Shading Study
+I. Shading Study

 A shading study shall be completed for all projects.
 Suitable shading studies can include, but are not limited to, using tools such as the Solar Pathfinder, Steprobotics, Helioscope, and HORIcatcher as well as or in conjunction with software designed to perform shading analysis.
-The Program Administrator and IPA reserve the right to request further information on any shading study or the system used to obtain that shading study.
+The Program Administrator and

+IPA reserve the right to request further information on any shading study or the system used to obtain that shading study.
 Applicants can request approval of a given shading study software or system prior to application, however applicants are not required to obtain pre-approval for the use of shading study software.

-In order to use the standard capacity factor, a system must meet the Minimal Shading Criteria.
+In order to use the standard capacity factor (discussed on the next page), a system must meet the Minimal Shading Criteria.